Syrian prime minister survives Damascus bombing, six die

 Six people were killed in the blast, the British-based Syrian Observatory for Human Rights said.
 Previous rebel attacks on government targets included a December bombing which wounded Assad's interior minister.

-U.N.
-Secretary-General Ban Ki-moon condemned the bombing, which he described as a "terrorist attack."

-As prime minister, Wael al-Halki wields little power but the attack highlighted the rebels' growing ability to target symbols of Assad's authority in a civil war that, according to the U.N., has cost more than 70,000 lives.
+As prime minister, Wael al-Halki wields little power but the attack highlighted the rebels' growing ability to target symbols of Assad's authority in a civil war that, according to the United Nations, has cost more than 70,000 lives.

-Assad picked Halki in August to replace Riyadh Hijab, who defected and escaped to neighboring Jordan just weeks after a bombing killed four of the president's top security advisers.

-Monday's blast shook the Mezze district soon after 9 a.m.
-(2.00 a.m.
-EDT), sending thick black smoke into the sky.
-The Observatory said one man accompanying Halki was killed as well as five passers-by.

 State television showed firemen hosing down the charred and mangled remains of a car.
 Close by was a large white bus, its windows blown out and its seats gutted by fire.
 Glass and debris were scattered across several lanes of a main road.